Skip to main content

 Terminal window

-# View backup size
+# Backup size

 du -sh /backup/synology/*

-# Monitor in real-time during backup
+# Live during backup

 watch -n 10 du -sh /backup/synology